devops-surya/devops-training/FEB-2023/Maven_Jenkins/Jenkins.md

 # Pipeline :
-* A pipeline job in Jenkins is a way to define a continuous delivery pipeline using a domain-specific language (DSL) called Jenkinsfile.
-This type of job provides a way to define the stages of a build process, from checking out the code to deployment, as a single, declarative pipeline.
+* A pipeline job in Jenkins is a way to define a CI/CD  using a domain-specific language (DSL) called Groovy.

 ## Jenkins pipeline :
-* In jenkins pipeline there are two ways:
+* In Jenkins pipeline there are two ways:
   1. Pipeline  script     -- Scripted pipeline
   2. Pipeline  script from SCM -- Declarative pipeline

-* The approach we follow for the jenkins pipeline and writing the groovy for is called as pipeline-as-code.
+* The approach we follow for the Jenkins pipeline and writing the groovy for is called as pipeline-as-code.

-* ***Declarative pipeline*** : -It is a text file that is stored in the source code repository and defines the steps and logic of the pipeline.

 ## Create a Jenkins job in pipeline format:
 ![preview](../images/jenkins76.png)